gehee/FPVue_rk/README.md

 1. OSD is flickering
 2. Running with OSD enabled does not restore zpos properly, causing black screen on next run without osd.
-3. OSD does not scale to the full screen.